 Let's face it -- sharks are scary.
 They have rows of teeth that grow back when broken, and they love to lurk just underneath the murky part of the water.
-But everytime someone is attacked by a shark the shark-loving TV personalities like to assuage our fears with ridiculous numbers.
-They love to point out that people die of heart disease, in car accidents and from a falls out of bed.
-But none of those life ending events comes with the powerlessness of fighting off a flesh-hungry sea monster in the vision-impairing foam of saltwater.
+But every time someone is attacked by a shark the shark-loving TV personalities like to assuage our fears with ridiculous numbers.
+They love to point out that people die of heart disease, in car accidents and from falls out of bed.
+But none of those life-ending events comes with the powerlessness of fighting off a flesh-hungry sea monster in the vision-impairing foam of saltwater.
 After all, they don't make horror movies about heart disease.

 Let's stop taking sharks out of context and stack them up against Earth's other nasty critters.
 Perhaps we'll get a much better idea of what to fear.

 Bears are big, bad and constantly hungry.
 They have to stuff as many calories as they can find into their mouths to prepare for their annual winter slumber.
 They simply perish if they don't pack on enough fat for hibernation, so you know they are grumpy 24/7.
 And a human-sized snack, especially a plump American, can certainly satiate a gruff grizzly, right?

 Bears kill one person per year according to data compiled from 2001 to 2013.
 That's the exact same number of people that sharks kill per year.
 It's a wash.

 Alligators haven't had to evolve.
 They are the same exact beady-eyed killers they were when the dinosaurs roamed the earth.
 That means they are really good at hunting and eating.
 But do they have a taste for humans?

 Nope.
 Alligators kill one person per year just like bears and sharks.

 Snakes are natural-born killers.
 Every single snake on earth has to hunt and eat other animals to survive.
 But it's foolish to think that snakes are out on the hunt for humans because they can't eat us no matter how wide they unhinge their jaws.